A list of the best remote transcription jobs for beginners.

 Apply to AccuTran Global.

-This company is one of the more popular transcription companies and offers a more flexible schedule.
+This company is one of the more popular remote transcription companies and offers a more flexible schedule.
 Most of their work will be general transcription.

 They do require some lengthy tests in order to be hired.

 BabbleType pays an average of $10-15 per hour.